zswirad/RockCoast10Be/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15783543.svg)](https://doi.org/10.5281/zenodo.15783543)</br>
 Latest version: 2.0 (2025-07-01)

-<em>RockCoast10Be.m</em> is a simple backward geometry-based model developed in MATLAB to explore cosmogenic <sup>10</sup>Be concentrations across an active shore platform as a function of cliff retreat and shore platform down-wearing scenarios.
+<em>RockCoast10Be.m</em> is a simple backward geometric model developed in MATLAB to explore cosmogenic <sup>10</sup>Be concentrations across an active shore platform as a function of cliff retreat and shore platform down-wearing scenarios.

 Please refer to the original paper when using this work:
 <b>Swirad, Z. M. et al. 2020.
 Cosmogenic exposure dating reveals limited long-term variability in erosion of a rocky coastline.
 Nature Communcations  11: 3804.</b> https://doi.org/10.1038/s41467-020-17611-9